LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/html-me-part1.rst

 .. _html-me-part1:

-HTML Me Someting, Part 1
+HTML Me Something, Part 1
 =========================

 In Part 1, you will get comfortable with writing markup, and with separating